rajarshighoshal/PGDDS/README.md

 # PGDDS
-Assignments, case studies, codes, presentations and excel files during PG Diploma in Data Science by IIIT-Bangalore and Uopgrad
+Assignments, case studies, codes, presentations and excel files during PG Diploma in Data Science by _IIIT-Bangalore_ and UpGrad